Bird Watching in Côte-Nord

 Number of extinct species: 2

 In Côte-Nord, the Gulf of St. Lawrence offers favourable environmental conditions for nesting Atlantic puffins.
-Their brightly coloured beaks have earned these birds the nickname “sea parrot.”
+These birds’ brightly coloured beaks have earned them the nickname “sea parrot.”
 Every year, the Mingan Archipelago National Park Reserve welcomes a population of Atlantic puffins that steal the spotlight from the many other seabirds found in the archipelago.

-Côte-Nord (Manicouagan and Duplessis) is home to hundreds of species of birds.
+Côte-Nord is home to hundreds of bird species.
 The following are a few of the region’s most popular bird-watching sites.

 Tadoussac dunes